Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 Some people will refer to this as ‘finding the sales fit’

-If you can’t find a good fit, then the problem the firm has maybe not big enough to warrant your solution, is not painful enough or not costing them enough to want to change the status quo, in that case you have a lovely conversation and nothing more.
+If you can’t find a good fit, then the problem the firm has maybe not big enough to warrant your solution.

 Maybe a pipeline builder to recontact at a later agreed time.

-Remember this – the value is always in the discussion, during the fact find and discovery parts of the Middle Section you’ll get all the info you need to have a BETTER call next time if you have a proper discussion this time i.e not a hit and run exchange!
+Remember this – the value is always in the discussion.
+During the fact find and discovery parts of the Middle Section you’ll get all the info you need to have a BETTER call next time if you have a proper discussion this time i.e not a hit and run exchange!

 Here you want a set of very big and broad questions that give you mountains of information.